violitaandriana/submission-data/README.md

 ## Installation
 1. Download this repository & unzip.
 2. Create new environment.
-> pip install pandas matplotlib seaborn streamlit Check the streamlit by
+> pip install pandas scipy matplotlib seaborn jupyter streamlit babel Check the streamlit by
 > streamlit hello
 3. Use the new environment